 The honeymoon stage is characterized by exhilaration, anticipation, excitement.
 The person in the new culture is fascinated with everything that is new.
-An individual in this stage will often demonstrate an eagerness to please, a spirit of cooperation, and an active interest in other people.
+An individual at this stage will often demonstrate an eagerness to please, a spirit of cooperation, and an active interest in other people.

-Individuals in this stage may frequently nod or smile to indicate understanding when in fact they have not understood.
+Individuals in this stage may often nod or smile to indicate understanding when they have not understood.
 When misunderstandings mount up, they are likely to experience the second stage of cultural adjustment.